 DEVASTATING MOROCCAN WILDFIRE TEARS THROUGH WILD BARBARY MACAQUE HABITAT

-In early August, a wildfire tore through the Bouhachem Forest Reserve in northern Morocco, one of the few remaining refuges for wild Barbary macaques, leaving many wild Barbary macaque monkeys dead.
+In 2022, a wildfire tore through the Bouhachem Forest Reserve in northern Morocco, one of the few remaining refuges for wild Barbary macaques, leaving many wild Barbary macaque monkeys dead.

 From July 25th to August 4th, the fire ravaged a large part of where the wild Barbary macaques reside.
 Over 1/4 of the Bouhachem Forest has been affected by the fire, over 19,768 acres.
 This is the equivalent of nearly the whole of Stoke-on-Trent being completely destroyed.